• Santa Fe Indian Market commemorative 90th anniversary pendant with black leather cord

 • Pendant measures 2" long x 1" wide and has a medium bail; cord measures 36" long

-• Made in America with gemstones from around the world
+• Designed and crafted in America with gemstones from around the world

 Commemorating the 90th anniversary of the Santa Fe Indian Market, a piece of yellow quartzite is decorated with history and Native American lore by designer Cippy Crazyhorse.
 Sitting between moveable sterling silver beads on a black leather cord, a yellow quartzite cabochon is carved and overlaid with sterling silver in a corn symbol, which reflects the importance of crops to Native Americans.
 A blue turquoise cabochon complements the yellow jasper.
 The reverse side of the pendant features an Eagle Dancer that was used as the logo for the Southwestern Association for Indian Arts from 1959 to 1997.